luis605/Lit-Engine/README.md

 [![Website](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://litengine.org/)
 [![Number of GitHub stars](https://img.shields.io/github/stars/luis605/Lit-Engine)](https://github.com/luis605/Lit-Engine/stargazers)

-*Lit Engine is in active development.
-Contributions and feedback are highly appreciated!*
+~~*Lit Engine is in active development.
+Contributions and feedback are highly appreciated!*~~

+*Lit Engine's development is paused due (probably for just some months) to personal burnout and lack of motivation.
+Contributions and feedback are highly appreciated!
+If you want to see future development, let me know! :)*

 <hr>